 Both our creche’s have a nut free policy, due to children with severe allergies.
 We ask that treats and food containing nuts remain at home.

-Please bring baby’s own bottle and milk mixture clearly labelled with their name on it.
-Please provide child’s own nappies, creams and wipes
+Please bring your baby’s own bottle and milk mixture clearly labelled with their name on it.
+Please provide the child’s own nappies, creams and wipes

 Please dress your child in clothes that are suitable for play.
 It is advisable to send at least one set of extra clothes with your child. please try to name all items of clothing.
 If your child is toilet training we suggest bringing lots of spare clothes.

 Parents are required to provide hats and sun cream during the summer months.
 Suitable clothing should also be provided for winter time including a warm coat, hat and suitable warm footwear.